 An IP-PBX system handles communications through an internet connection rather than a phone line.
-An online phone system is known as a Voice over Internet Protocol system (or VOIP for short).
+An online phone system is a Voice over Internet Protocol system (or VOIP for short).
 The communications server can be hosted on-site, or you can have it hosted on a remote server (hosted PBX).
 The team manning the phones will do so through SIP-enabled hard phones.
-IP PBX systems have come a long way, but still require a strong, stable internet connection to work efficiently.
+IP PBX systems have come a long way but still require a strong, stable internet connection to work efficiently.

 Virtual VoIP System